 The Dreaded Double-Booked Meeting Room in Microsoft Office 365

-For various reasons—not the least of which is double-booking mixups—the average meeting begins six minutes late.
-When the average employee in the U.S. attends 62 meetings per month, that adds up to 6.2 wasted hours each month or 74.4 hours per employee every single year.
+For various reasons—not the least of which is double-booking mix ups—the average meeting starts six minutes late.
+When the average employee in the U.S. attends 62 meetings per month, it adds up to 6.2 wasted hours each month or 74.4 hours per employee every single year.
 If you have 50 employees making about as much as the average U.S. office worker at $13.27 per hour, you are spending almost $50K every single year on wasted time in meetings.

-How to Stop Double-Bookings in Office 365 Outlook Calendar
+How to Prevent Double-Booking in Office 365 Outlook Calendar

 Disallow Recurring Bookings for All Resources

-Recurring bookings sounds like a good idea, especially if you have a weekly or monthly meeting.
-However, using recurring bookings often allows for another party to book the room at the same time, which can create a huge headache for both groups.
+Recurring bookings sound like a good idea, especially if you have a weekly or monthly meeting.
+However, using regular bookings often allows for another party to book the room at the same time, which can create a massive headache for both groups.
 Instead, you can use Set-Calendar processing to refuse recurring bookings.
 Microsoft goes into detail about how to implement this function here.